robtweed/qewd-conduit/README.md

 [*mg-webComponents*](https://github.com/robtweed/mg-webComponents), to
 provide a very fast and lightweight RealWorld front-end client.
-The pre-installed version is configured to use your *qewd-conduit* back-end's REST APIs, but it can be re-configured in a matter of seconds to use any other available Conduit back-end.
+The pre-installed version is configured to use your *qewd-conduit* back-end's REST or WebSocket APIs.
+It can be re-configured in a matter of seconds to use any other available Conduit back-end (in which case you must only use the REST API version of *wc-conduit*).

 If you decide to use a different RealWorld front-end client, ensure you configure it to send its REST requests to the endpoints provided by